-Born Maria Salomea Skłodowska in Poland in 1867, Marie Curie grew up to become one of the most noteworthy scientists of all time.
+Born Maria Salomea Skłodowska in Poland on November 7, 1867, Marie Curie grew up to become one of the most noteworthy scientists of all time.
 Her long list of accolades is proof of her far-reaching influence, but not every stride she made in the fields of chemistry, physics, and medicine was recognized with an award.
 Here are some facts you might not know about the iconic researcher.

 1. Marie Curie's parents were teachers.

 Maria Skłodowska was the fifth and youngest child of two Polish educators.
 Her parents placed a high value on learning and insisted that all their children—including their daughters—receive a quality education at home and at school.
 Maria received extra science training from her father, and when she graduated from high school at age 15, she was first in her class.

 2. Marie Curie had to seek out alternative education for women.